 Davie Easton is a tall, hairy, beginner strongman with an epic beard in the making.
 He is a father to 3 boys and a husband to his awesome wife of 17 years and is from Motherwell, Scotland.
 Find out more on his blog What Davie Did.

 Dean Coulson is a strength and conditioning Coach as well as an avid martial artist & qualified self protection instructor (British Combat Association).
-Find out more in books like The Fit Formula, and on his site allroundathlete.com.
+Find out more in books like The Fit Formula, magazines such as Martial Arts Illustrated and The Lean Warrior course.
+And of course, his own site deancoulson.co.uk.

 Derek Peruo, CSCS, is the owner of Renaissance Fitness, an exclusive personal training service based in New York City.
 He shares his training philosophy via magazines such as Men's Fitness, Muscle & Fitness, and Men's Health.
 And of course Straight to the Bar.